-Become a camp host at Fletcher Bay, one of the beautiful campgrounds located on the west coast of the Northern Coromandel.
+December 2018 – April 2019: Become a camp volunteer at Fletcher Bay, one of the beautiful campgrounds located on the west coast of the Northern Coromandel.
 Surrounded by farmland and hills with views to Aotea – Great Barrier Island.

 1 November 2017 - 28 February 2018: This is an opportunity to assist a master's student who needs assistance with her research into Pureora short-tailed bats while she completes a project for DOC.

 Ongoing for 12 month period: Adopt a track in Rotorua, Tauranga or Western Bay to look after for 12 months.